danibaena/bitcoin-game/README.md

   loses 1 point.
 - Players can only make one guess at a time
 - New players start with a score of 0

+## How to run locally

+### Prerequisites

+#### Node version

+This project uses [NVM](https://github.com/nvm-sh/nvm) (Node version manager) to automatically use **node version 22.14.0**.

+#### Installing dependencies

+`npm install`

+### Running dev server

+`npm run dev`

+It will start a dev server with the frontend app using a mock server for the requests.

+## Deployments

+This app uses a Continuous Deployment workflow leveraging Github Actions.
+In every commit pushed to the repository, the Github Actions will run a deployment to
+AWS.
+Right now the deployment flow includes:

+- Infrastructure deployment to AWS.
+This includes S3 bucket, Cloudfront distribution, etc.
+- Frontend app deployment.
+The job creates a new build of the app and uploads it to the S3 bucket.

+## Useful tooling

+### Test

+`npm test`

+If you want to run tests for an specific workspace you can do:

+`npm run test --workspace apps/frontend`

+### Format

+You can apply prettier to the whole project by running

+`npx prettier --write .`